ovidiuch/react-testing-examples/tests/jest-enzyme/README.md

 ## Setup

-Enzyme needs to be configured with [an adapter](https://github.com/airbnb/enzyme/tree/master/packages) that matches your React version.
+Minimal setup required to run [Enzyme](https://airbnb.io/enzyme/) with [Jest](https://jestjs.io/).

-> This is the minimal setup required to run Enzyme with Jest.
-All examples below run using these exact config files.
+> All examples below run using these exact config files.